Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-luck-legends/roll/deceptidice/_index.md

 I basically developed it side-by-side with its twin game, knowing that merging the ideas would just be a convoluted mess.
 On their own, these are two simple but really effective games!

-After playing 1 or 2 games, I highly recommend playing with the "Extra Deception" variant.
-It adds a ton of extra tactics and interesting guesses, but I moved it out of the base game to keep your first game as simple as possible.
+After playing 1 or 2 games, I highly recommend playing with some of the variants or expansions.
+I kept the base game dead simple: barely half a page of rules, little material.
+This makes it extremely easy to teach and play, but also too simplistic on (many) repeat plays, which is why you can spice it up with the expansions!

 <!---
 ALTERNATE NAMES: "Fortune Favors the Fire" (because alliteration and fire sounds like liar) or "Fortune Favors the Fibber" or "Fibber's Fortune" or "Truth & Dice"